vesrozeno/react-tasktrek-application/README.md

-﻿# ReactJS TastTrek Application Project
+﻿# ✅ TastTrek Application - ReactJS

 ## Technologies used: